-Current 7 year rule
+Current 7-year rule

-Under existing government rules, any gifts made during your life time over the annual gifting allowance of £3,000 are taxable for Inheritance tax using a sliding scale know as ‘Taper Relief’.
+Under existing government rules, any gifts made during your lifetime over the annual gifting allowance of £3,000 are taxable for Inheritance tax using a sliding scale known as ‘Taper Relief’.
 In essence, any lump sums of money or assets gifted over £3,000 to individuals are taxable if the gift is made within 7 years of a person’s death.
 To better demonstrate this, if Mr Moor gifted £25,000 to his daughter in 2017 to put towards a deposit on her first home, and he then sadly passed away a year later, the £25,000 gift he made would be taxable at 40% with the rest of his estate assets.

 However, if Mr Moor had gifted the £25,000 to his daughter 7 or more years before his death, this would then have fallen out of his estate and would not be a taxable gift.

 To further demonstrate Taper Relief which applies to gifts made between 3 to 7 years before a person’s death, look to the sliding scale shown below:

 |Years between gift and death||Tax paid|

 |4 to 5||24%|

 |7 or more||0%|